Driver accreditation for large or small passenger vehicles

 Taxi drivers must also successfully complete an approved training course.

-Motorcycle riders must successfully complete the Commercial Operators Motorcycle Course.
+Motorcycle riders must successfully complete the Commercial Operator Motorcycle Course.

 Driving safely and meeting obligations